Tutte Short Exact Sequences of Graphs

 \end{remark}

-\begin{remark} \rm Note that unlike the case of the $G$-parking critical module, $(x_1-x_2)$ is never a non-zero divisor of $C_G$ for any connected graph $G$.
-This can be seen by showing the equivalent property that $(x_1-x_2)$ is a zero divisor of $R/I_G$ which in turn follows from the fact that $G$ has a principal divisor of the form $d \cdot (v_1)-d \cdot (v_2)$ for some positive integer $d$.
-The kernel of $\psi_1$ is also in general more complicated in this case (see the last line of Example \ref{triangle_ex}): it only strictly contains $x_{1,2} \cdot C_{G/e}$.
+\begin{remark} \rm Note that unlike the case of the $G$-parking critical module, $(x_1-x_2)$ is never a non-zero divisor of ${\rm CTopp}_G$ for any connected graph $G$.
+This can be seen by showing the equivalent property that $(x_1-x_2)$ is a zero divisor of $R/I_G$ which in turn follows from the fact that $G$ has a principal divisor, see \cite[Page 768]{BakNor07} for the definition, of the form $d \cdot (v_1)-d \cdot (v_2)$ for some positive integer $d$.
+The kernel of $\psi_1$ is also in general more complicated in this case (see the last line of Example \ref{triangle_ex}): in general, it only strictly contains $x_{1,2} \cdot {\rm CTopp}_{G/e}$.

 \end{remark}